Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 enum item descriptors, to regenerate the enum values.

 The API of the resulting enums matches that of Roblox's Enums type.
-A common pattern is to assign the result of EnumTypes to the "Enum" variable, which matches Roblox's API:
+A common pattern is to assign the result of EnumTypes to the "Enum" variable so that it matches Roblox's API:

 ```lua